-There are a few varieties of non-wood decking materials you can choose, and each has its ups and downs.
+There are a few varieties of non-wood decking materials you can choose from, and each has its ups and downs.
 Consider these three of the best and most popular non-wood decking materials today.

 PVC Decking Materials

-Because of its makeup, PVC decks are waterproof and resistant against moisture.
+Because of their makeup, PVC deckings are waterproof and resistant to moisture.
 They don’t splinter or rot like wood.
-They are also slightly lighter, making them easy to transport and install.
-Plastic decking also is low-maintenance, not needing any staining, sealing, or painting.
+They are also slightly lighter, making them easier to transport and install.
+Plastic decking is also low-maintenance and does not require any staining, sealing, or painting.
 While it’s more expensive than wood, the upkeep cost makes up for it.
-Over time, you will spend less on a plastic deck compared to a high-maintenance wooden deck.
+Over time, you will spend less on plastic decking compared to high-maintenance wooden decking.

 Composite Decking Materials

 Another popular option that you can choose is composites.
 Despite what many people may think, composites are not pure plastic decking.
-Unlike PVC, composites use both wood and plastic fibres, much to its benefits.
+Unlike PVC, composites use both wood and plastic fibres, much to their benefit.

-But perhaps the most notable difference between PVC and composites is its appearance and aesthetics.
-While vinyl decks look synthetic and polished, composite decks appear more natural, rustic, and wood-like.
+But perhaps the most notable difference between PVC and composites is their appearance and aesthetics.
+While vinyl decking looks synthetic and polished, composite decking appears natural, rustic, and wood-like.
 Because of this, composites are a top choice among homeowners and professional builders.

 But as with any material, it has a few disadvantages as well.
 Like vinyl, it’s significantly more expensive than wood.
-In most cases, you also can’t paint a composite deck like a wooden one.
+You also can’t paint a composite decking like a wooden one in most cases.
 And while it’s low-maintenance, you will still need to do some upkeep.
-However, when it comes to design and cost, it’s one of the, if not the, best non-wood decking material you can choose.
+However, when it comes to design and cost, it’s one of the, if not the, best non-wood decking materials you can choose.

 Aluminium Decking Materials

-While not as commonly-used as vinyl or composites, aluminium is another excellent option for non-wood decking.
+While not as commonly used as vinyl or composites, aluminium is another excellent option for non-wood decking.
 Aluminium is a rust-free metal, making it a perfect material for outdoor settings.
 It is also resistant to moisture, fungi, and weather.
-It doesn’t rot, crack, warp, and bend.
+It doesn’t rot, crack, warp, or bend.
 It’s one of the most fire-resistant non-wood deckings you can use.

 Another advantage of aluminium is its lightweight.
 It’s many times lighter than typical wood decking materials.
 Because of this, they are easy to transport, prepare, and install.
-But despite its little weight, it’s more durable than wood decks.
-As with composite and PVC decks, aluminium is low-maintenance and long-lasting.
+But despite its little weight, it’s more durable than wood decking.
+As with composite and PVC decking, aluminium is low-maintenance and long-lasting.